-Ensure access to food, healthcare, income, job security, good housing, and access to clean and affordable energy and heat, public transport, clean air and green spaces for everyone irrespective of employment or nationality.
+Ensure access to food, healthcare, income, job security, good housing, clean and affordable energy and heat, public transport, clean air and green spaces for everyone irrespective of employment or nationality.

 From the NHS to paid and unpaid social care, from schools and colleges to rescue services, early years care and local authorities.
 The services that we all rely on must be properly funded, protected from privatisation and available to everyone, regardless of their immigration status.

 The recovery plan must decarbonise the economy in a way that tackles inequality and enhances the lives of ordinary people, workers and communities.
 It should create thousands of new, well-paid, secure, unionised jobs across the country.